-REMEMBER: Participation in the Stock Epinephrine Program requires at least 2 school personnel to be certified on an annual basis.
+REMEMBER: Participation in the Stock Epinephrine Program requires at least 2 school personnel.

 Step 3: After you click "Submit", you will receive an email stating your request is pending approval.

 Step 4: Once your request has been approved, the Public Health Nurse will send the epinephrine prescription to the Medication Program Lead.